Illinois in the American Civil War: Home-front support: Chicago and downstate

-Durinng the Civil War (1861–1865), state and local government, businesses, voluntary societies. and families gave massive support to the war effort, and th national government provided heavy funding.
+During the Civil War (1861–1865), state and local government, businesses, voluntary societies. and families gave massive support to the war effort, and th national government provided heavy funding.
 Many new organizations were created to mobilize support, some of which became permanent.

 By 1861 Chicago's commercial infrastructure and water and rail links had advanced enough to support rapid industrialization funded by the national war effort.
 By 1860 traffic on Lake Michigan made Chicago one of the busiest ports in the Western Hemisphere.
 In the 1850s the Congress granted land to railroads to promote their growth.
 The Illinois Central Railroad was the first to be established.
 Banks loaned it the $27 million needed for construction and by 1860 it operated 705 miles of track criss-crossing Illinois from Chicago to Galena to Cairo.
 It was the longest railway in the world.
 It set up a depot every ten miles, where ambitious men rushed in to start a town by buying plots from the land grant.
 In the decade of the 1850s, the national railway grid was expanding rapidly from 9,000 miles of track to 31,000.
 Outside the Midwest, rail mileage nearly tripled, but inside the region it expanded by a factor of 7 from 1,300 to 9,000 miles.
 Chicago thereby became the nation's greatest rail center.
 Much of the necessary iron and steel was imported from Pittsburgh, but new mills were Increasingly set up in Chicago.
 When the war broke out in 1861, Chicago's main rivals Cincinnati and St Louis lost access to their primary markets to the South.
 Chicago replaced them as the hub for the national distribution of wheat and meat.
 Furthermore, Chicago became the supply base for the Western armies, as General Ulysses S Grant took his forces on the Illinois Central—his supply line—down to Cairo.
 He then marched south to seize control of Kentucky and Tennessee on his way to victories at Shiloh, Vicksburg, and Chattanooga.
 For the entire war, the Illinois Central carried 626,000 soldiers back and forth for a total of 128,000,000 passenger miles of military service, for which the War Department paid $1.7 million.

 The opening of the Union Stock Yard clinched Chicago's new dominant role for beef and pork as farmers across the hinterland shipped their cattle and hogs by rail.
 Hundreds of small factories opened in Chicago and downstate cities to provide Union forces with urgently needed supplies from uniforms to wagons.
 Between 1860 and 1870 factory employment in Cook County exploded from 5,400 to 31,000, while the city's population tripled from 112,000 people to 299,000.